Mesoscopic fluctuations in entanglement dynamics: Entanglement evolution with commensurate

 \section{Entanglement evolution with commensurate $\boldsymbol{\omega}$}

-So far we have studied the dynamics of entanglement where the frequencies governing the evolution of the correlation matrix $C(t)$ are incommensurate, i.e., $\boldsymbol{\omega}$ is incommensurate.
-In this section we study the commensurate case.
-In this case, by Eq.~(\ref{eq:27a}), $C(t)$ is periodic in time.
-Thus all entanglement probes defined by Eq.~(\ref{eq:101}) are also periodic in time, and thus display complete revival to the initial values at multiple periods.
+So far we have studied the dynamics of entanglement where the frequencies governing the evolution of the correlation matrix $C(t)$ are incommensurate, i.e. $\boldsymbol{\omega}$ is incommensurate.
+In this Supplementary Note we study the commensurate case.
+In this case, by Supplementary Eq.~(\ref{eq:27a}), $C(t)$ is periodic in time.
+Thus all entanglement probes defined by Supplementary Eq.~(\ref{eq:101}) are also periodic in time, and thus display complete revival to the initial values at multiple periods.

 Since it is impossible to tune parameters of the physical Rice-Mele model to obtain an energy spectrum with commensurate frequencies, we modify directly the frequencies in the dynamical phases.
 Specifically, at the Bloch momentum $k_m$ the frequency $\omega_m$ is set to $\omega_0+ m \,r$, with $r$ being a suitably chosen rational number and $\omega_0$ being the zero-momentum eigenfrequency in the incommensurate case.
-In this way, the resulting spectrum simulates as closely as the physical model (see inset of Fig.~\ref{fig:S4}(a)).
+In this way, the resulting spectrum simulates as closely as the physical model (see inset of Supplementary Fig.~\ref{fig:S4}(a)).
 We assume the eigenstate properties are not modified in any qualitative way.

-In Fig.~\ref{fig:S4}(a), the result for the entanglement entropy evolution $S(t)$ confirms that it is periodic and displays complete revival to the initial value $S(0)$ at multiple periods (yellow curve).
+In Supplementary Fig.~\ref{fig:S4}(a), the result for the entanglement entropy evolution $S(t)$ confirms that it is periodic and displays complete revival to the initial value $S(0)$ at multiple periods (yellow curve).
 The time profile is completely different from the incommensurate case (blue curve), although in both cases the system has the same degrees of freedom.

-We also show the evolving spectrum of $C(t)$ in Figs.~\ref{fig:S4}(b) and ~\ref{fig:S4}(c), which clearly show a high degree of regularity.
-Finally, this regularity results in a very different nearest-neighbor level statistics shown in Fig.~\ref{fig:S4}(d), in stark contrast to the incommensurate case giving the semi-Poissonian statistics shown in Fig.~1(c) of the main text.
+We also show the evolving spectrum of $C(t)$ in Supplementary Figs.~\ref{fig:S4}(b) and ~\ref{fig:S4}(c), which clearly show a high degree of regularity.
+Finally, this regularity results in a very different nearest-neighbor level statistics shown in Supplementary Fig.~\ref{fig:S4}(d), in stark contrast to the incommensurate case giving the semi-Poissonian statistics shown in Fig.~1(c) of the main text.